Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Mazda 6 offers a marginal difference of 1% more metal.
+Furthermore, taking kerb weight as an important factor into account, Mazda 6 offers a marginal difference of 1% more metal.

 Reliability

 Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Nissan badge with 4.3 out of 5.
-The same official information place 6 as average reliability-wise, and Primera is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Mazda 6 rank it on average as 4.0, while the one under the competitor's bonnet gets 4.9 out of 5.
+That's the official data, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Nissan badge with 4.3 out of 5.
+Independent research findings rank 6 as average reliability-wise, and Primera is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Mazda 6 rank it on average as 4.0, while the one under the competitor's bonnet gets 4.7 out of 5.

 Performance & Fuel economy